 Results

 The proposed condition is demonstrated on ECM-14 [1] and VTM-23.4 [4] by following the common test conditions of ECM [3] and VTM [5].

-Two tests are performed, in the first test the condition is applied to 64x64 and 32x32 CUs and in the second test the condition is applied to 64x64 CUs.
+Two tests are performed, in the first test the proposed condition is applied to 64x64 and 32x32 CUs and in the second test the proposed condition is applied to 64x64 CUs.

 The encoding and decoding run times are estimated by running the proposed and anchor scheme on the same machine in parallel.